 HOW TO ENTER

-You can enter the competition in 3 ways – the more ways you enter, the higher your chances of winning:
+You can enter the giveaway in 2 ways – entering both ways increases your chances of winning:

 Entry 1 – Blog Comment

 Leave a comment telling me about your favourite international recipe – what is it and why do you love it?